prescottprue/generator-react-firebase/examples/react-firebase-redux/README.md

 1. Deploy to firebase: `firebase deploy`
 **NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.

+## FAQ

+1. Why node `6.11.5` instead of a newer version?

+  [Cloud Functions runtime is still on `6.11.5`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the travis build version.
+This will be switched when the functions runtime is updated.

+1. Why Yarn over node's `package-lock.json`?

+  Relates to previous question.
+Node `6.*.*` and equivalent npm didn't include lock files by default.

+1. Why `enhancers` over `containers`? - For many reasons, here are just a few:
+    * separates concerns to have action/business logic move to enhancers (easier for future modularization + optimization)
+    * components remain "dumb" by only receiving props which makes them more portable
+    * smaller files which are easier to parse
+    * functional components can be helpful (along with other tools) when attempting to optimize things

 [npm-image]: https://img.shields.io/npm/v/react-firebase-redux.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/react-firebase-redux